Adam Levine didn't think he was the marrying kind, either.

 "But I wanted to create a little balance.
 When the show came around, I thought, 'People now know that I have a brain.'"

-To be sure, his tenure on The Voice, which returns for its 14th season tonight, was the start of a whole new era for Levine—he was still the studly singer, yes, but finally the essence of his charm and appeal were on display.
+To be sure, his tenure on The Voice, which lasted for 16 seasons over eight years, was the start of a whole new era for Levine—he was still the studly singer, yes, but finally the essence of his charm and appeal were on display.
 Who knows, maybe Prinsloo was more willing to give him a chance once he became known for more than being—in his own words—"kind of a bimbo."

-And if he hadn't gone through a tough breakup, the band's smash-hit Songs About Jane may have never happened.
+And if he hadn't gone through a tough breakup, the band's smash-hit debut album Songs About Jane may have never happened.

-Levine nonchalantly explained to Howard Stern that year that he had bedded his girlfriend at the time, Rebecca Ginos, on her 21st birthday, "the first night we met."
+Levine once nonchalantly explained to Howard Stern that he had bedded his girlfriend at that time, Rebecca Ginos, on her 21st birthday, "the first night we met."
 (He denied to Stern, however, that he had previously hooked up with Paris Hilton, Natalie Portman and Maria Sharapova.
-He did not deny hooking up with Lindsay Lohan.
+He said he "did not have sexual intercourse" with Lindsay Lohan.
 He claimed he didn't hook up with Jessica Simpson while she was still married to Nick Lachey.
-And he insists he didn't break up with her via text.)
+And he insists he didn't break up with Simpson via text.)

 Also talking about Ginos, Levine told Rolling Stone, "We were casual at first and it turned into something amazing.
 She just wants to enjoy my company and love me.
 And I love her.
 It's really simple and beautiful.
 When you're younger, relationships thrive on drama.
 And if there's no drama, you're bored and it ends.
 I'm not into that anymore.
 I know more about myself, which prepares you to figure girls out."